chihongtao91/RT-EEOI/Readme.txt

 Next, vessel information of ships registered by the AIS receivers will be furnished from the grosstonnage.com using the Grosstonnage Package and stored in the ship_info table.
 This step requires an account for the grosstonnage.com website (deprecated).
 The ship_info table will then be further updated using the Vesselfinder Package.

-In this repp, you can also find a paper published in the Energy journal as well as the slides used in presentation to IEEE Industrial Engineering & Engineering Management Conference (Big Data & Analytics session).
+In this repo, you can also find a paper published in the Energy journal as well as the slides used in presentation to IEEE Industrial Engineering & Engineering Management Conference (Big Data & Analytics session).

 Thanks for reading!